Updated: Dec 20, 2021

 The two platforms are a little bit different and while I, if I am totally honest, visit them more for the giveaways than for anything else, they also have a great number of other things to look at on their sites such as great book recommendations and even, in the case of Goodreads, voting for the top books of the year.

 I might suggest that Goodreads is the IMDb of books.
-On Goodreads, you, as a member of the community, are able to rate books, see book reviews and descriptions, ask authors who participate questions and ask other members questions, see quotes from the books and more.
+On Goodreads, you, as a member of the community, are able to rate books, see book reviews and descriptions, ask authors who participate questions and ask other members questions, see quotes from the books, and more.
 Goodreads also allows members to vote for their favorite books of the year in a number of different categories and looking at the top books (both those that were nominated and those that won) can be a great way to find your next read or at least reads to put on the "to-read" list.
 Goodreads allows the authors themselves to host giveaways (though at a pretty hefty price which is why I have never done it) so when you enter the giveaway on Goodreads, you allow another party to have your address.

 Meanwhile, Book Riot seems to me (though I have been dealing with it for a significantly smaller amount of time and pay less attention to it) as though it is geared to a different audience with a different goal in mind.
 While Goodreads allows authors to upload their book and answer readers' questions as well as allowing readers to rate books, book riot is more like a reviewing site.
-The worker bees do all the work of reviewing, rating, and uploading books.
-Their's is a smaller database of books which, from what I have seen is more geared towards young adults and fiction though within young adult fiction they show a huge range of different books.
-Book Riot seems to be more like a book review blog where as Goodreads is a database of books.
+The worker bees do all the work of reviewing, rating and uploading books.
+Theirs is a smaller database of books which, from what I have seen is more geared towards young adults and fiction though within young adult fiction they show a huge range of different books.
+Book Riot seems to be more like a book review blog whereas Goodreads is a database of books.
 Book Riot also appears to host the giveaways themselves and while Goodreads' giveaways are limited to a single book (signed or unsigned, ARC or released already), book riot has no such limitation.
 I have seen book riot open giveaways offering things ranging from a single book to a kindle to a library cart.

 There are other giveaways out there and I would suggest that those who want to build up a collection of books don't limit themselves to the two sites above.
 Stretch yourselves.
 See what you can find.
-Often an author's site or instagram will host giveaways once in a while.
-I have found these two sites to be helpful tough so check them out at the links below.
+Often an author's site or Instagram will host giveaways once in a while.
+I have found these two sites to be helpful though so check them out at the links below.